 More popular in the US than in the rest of the world, Twitter is still one of the preferred sources to get news.

-The 2019 Twitter demographics data displays over 44% of users are between 25-29 years old.
+The 2020 Twitter demographics data displays most Twitter users (30% globally) are aged 25-34 as of July 2020 and in 2019, 44% of users were between 25-29 years old.
 This paints a picture as to who exactly gets their news from this platform.

 At the end of the day, the most important is to be present on the preferred social media platform of our users and to provide the customer service they need.
 To make customers feel engaged is crucial to connect with them on social media.